 24 Must-Try Fried Foods in Charlotte

 FRIED.
 We do it best here in the South, a lingering hangover from a community’s desire to make something tasty out of something, well, not.
 Mushy chicken livers.
 Dirty catfish.
 Tough okra.
 Fry it, and people will eat it.
-Since those days, we’ve turned frying into a rite of passage: You can’t call yourself a Charlottean if you haven’t eaten at Price’s Chicken Coop.
-Yet there’s more to the South than grease.
-In the following pages, we look at how black chefs in Charlotte are transcending the chicken-and-collards stereotype and how history lives on in church cookbooks.
-And yes, we’ll indulge in crunchy classics, too—25 of the best fried foods you’ll find in this city.
+Since those days, we’ve turned frying into a rite of passage: Some say you can’t call yourself a Charlottean if you haven’t eaten at Price’s Chicken Coop.
+Below, you’ll find 25 of the best fried foods you’ll find in this city.
 Grab a handful of napkins, and step away from the scale.

 A basket of fried pickles is an opening expression, a howdy.
 It’s a time-honored Charlotte dish, and it’s best at a time-honored Charlotte restaurant.
 The fried pickle chips at 34-year-old Al Mike’s—served only at dinner—are crisp but not stiff, breaded but not loaded, and always a good way to start.
 401 W. 9th St., 704-332-6789.